 - Pursue counseling if you need to

 Make sure you consider counseling for your child if they continue to experience high levels of anger.
 While taking time to get used to the divorce is normal, therapy can offer reasonable ways for your child to cope with their emotions.
 It’s important to help your child learn to navigate their feelings and to deal with their anger in appropriate ways.
 Therapy can help give you the skills you need to help your child.

 Whether your child is two or fifteen, it’s important that you take the time to help them learn to identify and cope with their emotions.
 While your child will have periods of feeling angry or sad, you can make a difference in how your child holds onto these emotions.
 Remember that divorce is a process that affects everyone and learning to live with your new family dynamics can take time.
 Be patient with your child, your former spouse, and most of all, yourself.
 You’re all in this together.
-If you have any questions about divorce and children, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions about divorce and children, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.